opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 OpenSearch supports the following query DSL query type categories:

 - **Compound queries** – To perform combined queries with the following query types:
     - **Boolean** `bool` – Combines several simple query terms by boolean clause rules that act as logical operators.
+To learn more, see [Boolean queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/bool/).
     - **Constant score** `constant_score` – Provides a `filter` query with the relevance score as a floating point number assigned by the `boost` field.
 Acts as a wrapper for the filter.
     - **Disjunction max** `dis_max` – Returns documents that match one or more queries that are wrapped together by clauses.
 If a document matches multiple query clauses, it gets the highest relevant score assigned to it.
     - **Function score** `function_score` – Modifies the score of documents that are returned by a query.
 You define a query and one or more functions that each compute a score for each document that matches the query.
 - **Span queries** – To perform queries that provide control over the order and proximity of query terms that you specify.
 The primary use case is for legal documents.
-Span queries include the following query types:
-    - **Span containing** `span_containing` – Takes a list of span queries and only returns spans that match a second span query.
-    - **Span field masking** `span_field_masking` – Combines `span_near` or `span_or` across different fields.
-    - **Span first** `span_first` – Combines another span query that returned matches within the first *N* positions of the field.
-    - **Span multi-term** `span_multi-term` – Provides a wrapper around the following query types: `term`, `range`, `prefix`, `wildcard` `regexp` or `fuzzy`.
-    - **Span near** `span_near` – Combines multiple span queries that much match documents in the same order and within the specified distance of each other.
-    - **Span not** `span_not` – Provides a wrapper for another span query and functions to exclude any documents that match the internal query.
-    - **Span or** `span_or` – Provides a wrapper for multiple span queries and includes any documents that match any of the specified queries.
-    - **Span term** `span_term` – Functions the same as a `term` query, but is designed to be used with other span queries.
-    - **Span within** `span_within` – Used with other span queries to returns a single span query result if its span is also within the spans that get returned by the list of other span queries.
+To learn more, see [Span queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/span-query/).
 - **Term-level queries** – To search documents for one or more terms, IDs, value ranges, with optional filtering by wildcard or regex.
 Term-level queries do not sort results by relevance score or analyze search terms.
+To learn more, see [Term-level queries]().
 - **Full-text queries** – To search documents for one or more terms and filter with advanced options.
 These queries return detailed information including relevance scores per document match, and perform text analysis.
+To learn more, see [Full-text queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text/).
 - **Geographic queries** – To perform the following geographic queries that search for documents that include `geo_point` field data:
     - **Geo-bounding box** `geo_bounding_box` – Returns documents with `geo_point` field values that are within a bounding box.
     - **Geo distance** `geo_distance` – Returns documents that contain the geographic points within a specified distance from a central point.